JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 [the next generation reverse-mode automatic differentiation via source-to-source AD, Zygote.jl](https://julialang.org/blog/2018/12/ml-language-compiler), will be more efficient than all of the adjoint sensitivity implementations for large numbers of parameters.

-It is worth noting that using automatic differentiation in this form is almost impossible for libraries which utilize precompiled shared libraries that call C/C++/Fortran packages (SciPy, deSolve), and so this is a unique feature of the Julia differential equation suite.
-While entire ODE solver libraries could in theory be recoded into PyTorch or TensorFlow, doing so for a fully featured suite would be a difficult process without much promise for performance.
-For example, it is well-known that production-quality ODE solvers in C++/Fortran/Julia make heavy use of mutation in first class nonlinear functions to stave off the heavy memory pressure of allocating small arrays in a loop, but this kind of workflow is
-[mentioned in the documentation as not well-optimized in PyTorch](https://pytorch.org/docs/master/notes/autograd.html#in-place-operations-with-autograd).
-Other concerns of this fashion make Julia an exceptional choice for this application.

 Altogether, being able to switch between different gradient methods without changing the rest of your code is crucial for having a scalable, optimized, and